MarvinNL046/sensebycbd/docs/isr-implementation.md

 3. **Improved SEO** - Static pages are fully rendered and indexable by search engines.
 4. **Reduced Database Load** - Pages are only regenerated periodically, reducing the load on your database.
 5. **Graceful Fallbacks** - Users see a loading state while pages are being generated on-demand.
+6. **Future-Proof** - Our implementation supports both the Pages Router and the App Router, making future migrations easier.

 ## Troubleshooting